#1 Ranked Children’s Hospital by U.S. News & World Report

 When your child is sick, you want the best care you can get.
 Boston Children’s Hospital is the only hospital in Massachusetts focused solely on the care and treatment of kids.
 When your child needs medical help, you want it to come from pediatric experts.
 Choose the pediatric difference, choose Children’s.

-In their annual report of best pediatric hospitals in 2015-2016, U.S.News & World Report ranked Boston Children’s Hospital #1 in the nation.
+In their annual report of best pediatric hospitals, U.S.News & World Report ranked Boston Children’s Hospital #1 in the nation.
 We have also been awarded Magnet Status for excellence in nursing, were given the Beacon Award for Excellence in Critical Care and are on the Leapfrog Group of Top Children’s Hospitals.
 So whether your child has a complex heart condition or the common cold, you can be sure that we’ll treat them with unmatched care and expertise.

 Kids’ bodies are different than those of adults, so their care should be different too.
 They need more nurses and support services, equipment in a variety of sizes, medicine and radiation adjusted to the needs of the individual child and much more.
 This means that your child will get customized care that’s just right.